 In this workshop, we’ll explore the meaning of Light in its spiritual and religious context.
 Many of the world’s religions and spiritual practices involve Light.
 We’ll discuss these and investigate ways to incorporate Light and light into successful and meaningful photography.
 As we move through the philosophical discussions, we also explore how light influences photography.
 Using nature's light, natural light as it were, we’ll learn to add subtlety or extravagance to our vision, how best to reflect it in our images, and how to use light to illuminate emotion, ritual, spirit, spiraling, religion, nature, inner and outer being.
 These are all terms of both photography and spirituality.
 When we take this to heart, we can create images not to document but to add layers of meaning that, in turn, can add expression to our lives and perhaps those of others.
 Using vision and skills, we’ll create images that will spark memories, thoughts, and emotions within us; photographs that will help each of us on our spiritual journey.
 Field trips will provide plenty of opportunities to hone our skills and vision.

 The second is "Thin Places and Photo Creativity."
 This workshop will be held at the Grunewald Guild in Plain, Washington (north of Leavenworth on the eastern slopes of the Cascades).
-Dates are April 29 - May 5.
-Details on registration will be available this fall.
+Dates are April 29 - May 5, 2018.
+Details and registration can be found at: https://grunewaldguild.com/events/thin-places-photo-creativity-with-chuck-kirchner/.
 You can also click on the Thin Places tab for more information on this workshop.

 A Thin Place: A place to go to feel at peace, a place to be in touch with one’s origins, a place to go to feel one's natural self, a place to be in touch with one's soul.
 It’s a place where the veil between heaven and earth, between the sacred and profane, between our creator and ourselves, is lifted and we connect in an intimate way with the universe.
 We have all, I hope, felt this once or several or many times in our lives.
 It could be alone at the ocean, or in the desert, the mountains, or even a cathedral.
 And, just perhaps, is could be while with another who is in a similar state of seeking - seeking what we may not know but with an openness and experience and seek and commune with our higher power.